mozilla-releng/relengdocs/balrog/os-de-support.rst

         "schema_version": 50
     }

-* Create a rule to serve the de-support notice: match the ``Firefox : Nightly*`` channel and the affected OS version with lower priority than the pinning rule (so probably those who have been updated to the last supported build); serve the new De-Support release.
+* Create a rule to serve the de-support notice: match the ``Firefox : nightly*`` channel and the affected OS version with lower priority than the pinning rule (so probably those who have been updated to the last supported build); serve the new De-Support release.
-* Delete the ``NoUpdate`` rule created earlier.
+* Delete the ``No-Update`` rule created earlier.

 Update Balrog rules for Beta and Aurora
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~